Robert G. Roeder

 Robert G. Roeder has revealed the principle of the regulatory mechanism of transcription in eukaryotes through his over 50 years of transcriptional research, by identifying functions of a series of factors such as three distinct RNA polymerases, basic transcription factors, one of the first gene-specific factors, and regulators in transcription from chromatin.
 Through his achievements, he has made significant contributions to develop present life science.

-In addition to the above stated general transcription factors, eukaryotes require gene-specific transcription factors that direct transcriptional activation of a specific gene or a specific set of genes in response to environmental changes.
+In addition to the general transcription factors, eukaryotes require gene-specific transcription factors that direct transcriptional activation of a specific gene or a specific set of genes in response to environmental changes.
 Roeder identified TFIIIA as a gene-specific transcription factor for the 5S rRNA gene and revealed that TFIIIA recruits Pol III and its PIC to the promoter of 5S rRNA gene and activates its transcription (10, 11).
 This was a pioneering work to elucidate the function of gene-specific transcription factors.
 Since then, hundreds of specific transcription factors have been identified.
-Many of these gene-specific transcription factors recognize sequences called enhancers, which are often located far from the promoter in the genome.
-In mammalian cells, Roeder revealed that a multiprotein complex called the mediator bridges gene-specific transcription factors on a remote enhancer and general transcriptional machinery on a promoter to facilitate their physical and functional interaction for transcription initiation of the target gene (12, 13).
+Roeder then revealed that a multiprotein complex called the mediator bridges gene-specific transcription factors on a distal enhancer and general transcriptional machinery on a promoter to facilitate their physical and functional interaction for transcription initiation of the target gene (12, 13).

-In eukaryotes, DNA wraps around basic proteins called histones, forming nucleosomes that make up the chromatin.
-Roeder further extended his study to examine the transcription mechanism of chromatin DNA by introducing nucleosome assembly into the cell-free system.
-He first discovered that binding of the activator-driven PIC to the promoter occurs in a mutually exclusive manner with nucleosome assembly (14, 15), and then showed in his cell-free system reconstituted with recombinant histones and coactivators that modification of the histone N-terminal tails was indispensable for transcription of chromatin DNA (16).
-These studies have significantly contributed to our understanding of the epigenetic regulation of transcriptional initiation.
-These studies of Roeder culminated in 2006 in the reconstruction of a machinery of more than 80 polypeptides that initiate and elongate transcription from inactive chromatin (17).
+In eukaryotes, DNA wraps around histone octamer, forming nucleosomes that make up the chromatin.
+Roeder further extended his study to examine the transcription mechanism from chromatin DNA.
+He discovered that binding of the activator-driven PIC to the promoter occurs in a mutually exclusive manner with nucleosome assembly (14, 15), and further showed in the reconstitution system that modification of the histone N-terminal tails was indispensable for transcription of chromatin DNA (16).
+These studies of Roeder culminated in 2006 in the reconstruction of a machinery of more than 80 polypeptides that initiates and elongates transcription from inactive chromatin (17).

 (1) Roeder RG & Rutter WJ (1969) Multiple forms of DNA-dependent RNA polymerase in eukaryotic organisms.
 Nature 224: 234–237.